Learn more about Partial Care Addiction Treatment at garden State Treatment Center.

 Levofloxacin and alcohol or Levaquin and alcohol can change the effects of alcohol, medicine, or both.
 The interaction can happen even with moderate drinking and produce adverse health effects.
 Either they prevent the antibiotic from working or make the drug more powerful.
 Both types of interactions may occur at the same time.

-After reading about mixing the drugs that treat UTIs with alcohol, you know you can get some unpleasant side effects.
-Drowsiness and dizziness may occur with a stomach upset as they prevent the medicine from doing its job.
+After reading about mixing antibiotics or drugs that treat UTIs with alcohol, you know you can get some unpleasant side effects.
+Drowsiness and dizziness may occur with an upset stomach as they prevent the medicine from doing its job.
 However, some other antibiotics can cause more serious side effects.

 Some drugs may produce allergic reactions, including itching, rashes, fever, watery eyes, and swelling.
-Anaphylaxis, an extremely dangerous condition, causes low blood pressure and other symptoms.
+Anaphylaxis, a hazardous condition, causes low blood pressure and other symptoms.
 Alcohol allergies present some of the same symptoms.
-They may show up as a headache, nausea, vomiting or rapid heartbeat.
-Alcohol allergies can create anaphylaxis too, and it may take nothing more than a sip of wine or beer to start a reaction.
+They may show up as a headache, nausea, vomiting, or rapid heartbeat.
+Alcohol allergies can create anaphylaxis, too, and it may take nothing more than a sip of wine or beer to start a reaction.

 When you think of how alcohol helps you relax and forget about worries, you may start to think of it as a good friend.
 Always available and ready to help, it can seem like the best friend you ever had.
 However, it stops acting like a pal when it starts making demands that harm you.
 Most friendships have a give-and-take relationship, where everyone gets what they want part of the time.
 Alcohol does not behave like that.